NotCoffee418/DapperBulkQueries/README.md

 // We also need to define which properties should be updated. var propertiesToUpdate = new List<string>() { "TextCol", "NumberCol" };

-// Finally we can updat execute the update like so await conn.ExecuteBulkUpdateAsync(
+// Finally we can execute the update like so await conn.ExecuteBulkUpdateAsync(
     tableName,
     updateData,